bernardosulzbach/bernardosulzbach.github.io/_posts/2016-01-27-personal-projects.md

 Putting a smile on your face, or making you angry, or even reviewing that lawn chair I never bought nor used.
 Why?
 Because you paid me for it.
 Your human brain trained me beyond imagination.
-You showed me that "that's what she said" was a beloved tetragram on several mildly erotic contexts by linking it.
+You showed me that "that's what she said" was a beloved tetragram on several mildly erotic contexts by liking it.

 I made it to Reddit front page twenty four times, thanks to you.
 My sister owns 23.8% of all dubstep compilations on YouTube right now.
 Advertisement revenue